Table of Contents

 Due to the spatial alignment of the joint surfaces, certain movements can be made better or worse than in other portions of the spinal column.
 The angle of inclination of the articular surfaces in the cervical spine is approx. 45°, relative to the horizontal, while this angle is significantly higher in the thoracic spine, approx. 80°.
 In the lumbar region, the angle of inclination is about 90°, which makes the rotation in the lumbar spine significantly lower than that of the thoracic or cervical spine.

 The annulus fibrosis is composed of several layers and encloses the spinal disc nucleus, the nucleus pulposus.
-It is composed of 60–70% of water.
+It is composed of 60–70% water.
 The layers are composed of collagen fibers running in different directions depending on the layer.
-This makes sense for compiling enough compressive and tensile strength during every movement, functioning as a shock absorber, and protecting the discs from immediate rupture.
-The annulus is attached by its sharp fibers to the edge strips of the vertebral body and is adhered dorsally with the posterior longitudinal ligament.
+This is for compiling enough compressive and tensile strength during every movement, functioning as a shock absorber, and protecting the discs from immediate rupture.
+The annulus fibrosis is attached by its sharp fibers to the edge strips of the vertebral body and is adhered dorsally with the posterior longitudinal ligament.
 It shares low fiber contents with the anterior longitudinal ligament.